anko/whatxml/readme.markdown

 You could of course write your templates in LiveScript and automatically compile it when necessary.
 Then you'll have mostly reimplemented [Handlebars] with a different syntax. :)

+# Try it

+    npm install

+You'll want to have LiveScript installed.

  [browserify]: http://browserify.org/